Georgesatchy/manual/README.md

 ## The main module file

-Create a new CPP file.
+Create a new CPP file
 ```
 testModule.cpp
 ```